Glimesh/broadcast-box/README.md

 When you are ready to broadcast press `Start Streaming` and now time to watch!

+### Browser Publishing

+Open `/publish/<streamKey>` (for example <https://b.siobud.com/publish/StreamTest>) to publish directly from the browser.
+Broadcast Box can capture either your screen or webcam and uses the same stream key for playback.

+If the supplied bearer token belongs to a reserved profile, the page also exposes profile settings so you can update the stream MOTD and toggle public/private visibility without leaving the publish flow.

 ### FFmpeg Broadcasting
 The following broadcasts a test feed to https://b.siobud.com with a Bearer Token of `ffmpeg-test`